sunsetsonwheels/updater.py/README.md

 `backupOn`: Backup on/off switch. `True` or `False` booleen.
 This being on will automatically copy `config.py` from the old app to the new one.

 `createLaunchScriptOn`: create launcher script for supported OSes on/off switch. `True` or `False` booleen.
 Double-click the generated script to launch application (in most situations (!))

+**Some limitations as of now**

+- On Windows: the path separator `\`, if present in `config.py`, will invoke errors during the initilization of `updater.py` (unicode error). **v 2.0.0 is out, but your app has to use the new `config.yml` in the first place, or else the conversion from `config.py` to `config.yml` will still invoke errors (because it still needs to import `config.py`, hence throwing that unicode error).
+This only happens on Windows, and it is something I cannot fix automatically within `updater.py`.
+By hand fix will be detailed below.**

+**By hand fixes**

+- The Windows path separator bug: open `config.py` and replace every backslash in `appDir` with a slash.
+Simple as that.
+Oh and switch to the new `config.yml` format while you're at it.